ANTARUXA/stickers-blender/README.md

 geometry.
 The `sticker` is essentially constrained to the surface of the geometry, and it's movement will depend directly to that.

+> [!WARNING]
+>`Stickers` use a shrinkwarp to the main surface, so if te main surface needs to
+>animate basic transforms or mesh transformations (like blend shapes), it's best
+>to animate them first and then do sticker animation to avoid undesirable
+>displacements over the sticker rotation.

 `{sticker_name}_base_node` which is the main controller node, holds the principal properties and can be animated.